 Your lease

-You can get advice on your lease from the Leasehold Advisory Service, an independent organisation that provides free legal advice to leaseholders.
+For lease advice, contact the Leasehold Advisory Service.
+It is an independent organisation that gives leaseholders free legal advice.
 Your lease is an important document - if you don't have a copy you can order one from the Land Registry.
-For more details, see the Land Registry website.
+For more details, see the Land Registry website (opens new window).

 Our guide to your lease (PDF) [1MB] .